 Contracts, Commissions, and Important Dates

 Once you agree to do a show, a venue will likely provide a contract for you to sign.
-This will often include the show dates, the install and tear-down dates and time, a general waiver of responsibility of damage (if your art gets damaged, the venue will not be held liable), commission percentages, and any other important details.
-If a venue does not provide a contract, get the details that are important to you in writing.
-Whether that is through email, or by writing your own contract.
+This will often include the show dates, the install and tear-down dates and times, a general waiver of responsibility of damage (if your art gets damaged, the venue will not be held liable), commission percentages, and any other important details.
+If a venue does not provide a contract, get the details that are important to you in writing, whether that is through email, or by writing your own contract.

 If your art is available for sale, decide who will handle art sales.
 Some venues will handle transactions and cut you a check once the show is over.
 These venues will also likely take a 10%-50% commission off the sale.
 The more informal venues like businesses that just want to support local artists will often let artists keep the entire sale, but they will leave you to handle the art sales on your own.
 Work these details out before installing your work so you are all on the same page.